kaiiboraka/AutoInitializeAttribute/README.md

 # AutoInitialize.cs
-### A helpful Unity Utility script that automagically gets components for serialized attributes.
+### A helpful Unity Utility script that automagically gets components for serialized properties.

 This utility script was created by kaiiboraka and code_addict under a CC0 license.
 Free to use and modify and extend to your hearts' content.